bob12vpn/vpn-hater/README.md

-# drop-packet
+# block-packet
-the module that drop packet which we want
+a module that block packets which we want